bakrydiarra/Project-3-Portfolio-Marvel-Quiz/README.md

 ### Code Used

- - [Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) -  used as a template for the gitpod environment.
+ - [Gitpod Full Template](https://github.com/Code-Institute-Org/python-essentials-template) -  used as a template for the gitpod environment.
- - [W3 Schools](https://www.w3schools.com/howto/howto_css_flip_image.asp) - used and adapted for the structure of the memory-card and flip effect 3d.
+ - [Python if __name__ == __main__ Explained](https://www.freecodecamp.org/news/if-name-main-python-example/) - used to make sure the function start run as main programm.
- - [Love Maths Challenge]  - used for function DomContenLoaded and adapted.
+ - [W3docs](https://www.w3docs.com/snippets/python/how-to-clear-the-interpreter-console.html) - used to clear the screen.